Girls With Gumption | Chelsea & Edith Brooke Wells

-So they took me by ambulance to Fort Worth - another confirmation that this was a big deal.
-They got me to the hospital and I was there for two days, and they were going to release me the next day because everything looked good.
-The night before I was supposed to be released, the exact same thing started happening and I just knew something was wrong
+So they took me by ambulance to Fort Worth – another confirmation that this was a big deal.
+They got me to the hospital and I was there for two days.
+I was going to be released the next day because everything looked good, but that night the exact same thing started happening.
+I just knew something was wrong.

 I called my nurse and she didn’t say much, but I knew that it wasn’t good.
-It was a shift change so she got another nurse and they were like, “Okay.
-You’re going to have a baby today,” and I was like, “I’m sorry, what?” and they basically rushed me down to the correct floor for delivery.
-The doctors come in and as they’re doing all this it’s like - panic.
+It was a shift change so she got another nurse and they were like, "you’re going to have a baby today," and they basically rushed me down to the correct floor for delivery.
+The doctors come in and as they’re doing all this it’s like...panic.
 Everything goes in slow motion but it’s all a blur at the same time.
-I remember being wheeled and thinking, “This is not okay.”
+I remember being wheeled and thinking, this is not okay.

-They pump me with medicine that makes me feel not connected, but I hear them talking.
+They pump me with medicine that makes me feel disconnected, but I hear them talking.
 The doctor comes in to prep me for surgery.
 Just me, my mom, Brandon, and our nurse, Violet.
 Then I feel something happen and I can tell that I’m basically having a baby and I say, “Violet, something just happened.”
-She says, “Okay, um, I need you to push - just give me one more push!”
-I can hear my mom in the corner praying and it’s silence everywhere else.
-So I push, sort of, and I don’t hear anything.
+She says, “Okay, um, I need you to push.
+Just give me one more push!”
+I can hear my mom in the corner praying.
+So I push – sort of – and I don’t hear anything.
 I hear silence.
 It’s silent, which is never what you want to hear, and I see Brandon crying.
 I can’t see anything from my angle so I say, “Baby, I need you to get it together.”
 I knew at that point I couldn’t do anything.

 The doctors rush in.
 NICU come in gets her hooked up.
 We never heard any sound.